Strengths & Weaknesses

 - Unstructured – Entrepreneurs see an opportunity – to fix a problem, to advance, to have fun – and seize the moment, often ignoring rules and social expectations in the process.
 This may get things done, but it can create unexpected social fallout.

-- May Miss the Bigger Picture – Living in the moment can cause ESTPs to miss the forest for the trees.
+- May Miss the Bigger Picture – Living in the moment can cause Entrepreneurs to miss the forest for the trees.
 People with this personality type love to solve problems here and now, perhaps too much.
 All parts of a project can be perfect, but the project will still fail if those parts do not fit together.

 - Defiant – Entrepreneurs won’t be boxed in.
 Repetition, hardline rules, sitting quietly while they are lectured at – this isn’t how Entrepreneurs live their lives.
 They are action-oriented and hands-on.
 Environments like school and much entry-level work can be so tedious that they’re intolerable, requiring extraordinary effort from Entrepreneurs to stay focused long enough to get to freer positions.